 - Halogen Moisture analyzer

-IR analyzer: IR moisture analyzer is the equipment used to determine the moisture content of a sample using the loss on drying method.
+IR analyzer: The IR moisture analyzer is the equipment used to determine the moisture content of a sample using the loss on drying method.
 It consists of a weighing unit to measure the sample weight and a heating unit that uses IR (infrared) to heat the sample.

-Halogen analyzer: A halogen analyzer emits Infra-Red radiation and radiates moisture that is present in the sample.
+Halogen analyzer: A halogen analyzer emits Infrared radiation and radiates moisture that is present in the sample.

 What is Moisture content?